The Big Apple

 See more free sights by walking from Chinatown to Little Italy, then to SoHo and Greenwich Village.

-Hotels are rarely cheap for this American vacation, but you can save by visiting in January to March, or in summer, when rooms cost about 75 percent less than busier times.
+Hotels are rarely cheap for this American vacation, but you can save by visiting in January to March, or in summer, when rooms cost less than during busier times.